pjakiela/ECON460/readings.md

 # Required Readings

-The complete reading list is available [here](ECON460-readings-2022-09-06.pdf).
-All required readings are included in the course reading packet, which is available from the ECON department office.
+The complete reading list is available [here](ECON460-readings-2024.pdf).

-For each of the required readings listed below, you should complete the reading response exercise in gradescope **before** the class meeting where we will discuss each reading (reading-specific due dates are listed below).
+For each of the required readings listed below, you should complete the reading response exercise in gradescope **before** the class meeting where we will discuss each reading (reading-specific due dates are listed below, assignments are due by 2:00 AM on the due date).

 ### 1. Gender Norms Among Non-Human Primates